msracver/Deformable-ConvNets/DCNv2_op/README.md

 }
 ```

-There are two operators in this folder.
-The first one is an updated deformable convolution operator.
-We have two major modifications:

-* The new operator simutaneously processes multiple images in one computation loop, rather than processing one image in one loop as in the old operator.
+This folder provides the updated deformable conv layer which can reproduce the results in the Deformable ConvNets v2 paper.
+The major changes are as follows:

+* To better handle occasions where sampling locations are outside of the image boundary.

+    In the previous operator, if the sampling location is outside of the feature map boundary, its sampled value would be zero.
+Thus, the gradient with respect to learnable offset would be zero.
+We found such a scheme may deteriate the performance in ImageNet classification (perhaps because the feature maps are of low resolution).
+For object detection on COCO, both the previous and the updated operators deliver the same results.

+    In the new operator, if the sampling location is within one pixel outside of the feature map boundary, bilinear sampling would also be applied.
+And gradient with respect to learnable offset can be non zero for such locations.
+This is implemented by padding zeros (by one row/column) outside of the boundaries of feature maps, and performing bilinear sampling on the padded feature maps.

+* The efficiency when processing multiple images in a mini-batch is considerably improved.

-    Both the old and new operators use the following computation pipeline (illustrated by a 3x3 deformable convolution with input data of NxCxHxW and output data of NxC'xHxW):
+    Both the previous and the updated operators follow the following computation pipeline (illustrated by a 3x3 deformable convolution with input data of NxCxHxW and output data of NxC'xHxW):

       for i in range(N/S):
           step 1 (slicing): slicing the input data at the batch dimension from i*S to (i+1)*S, input (NxCxHxW) -> sliced input (SxCxHxW)